llpeterson/data/presentation.md

 Protocol Buffers (Protobufs, for short) is a language-neutral and platform-neutral way of serializing structured data, commonly used with gRPC.
-It uses an tagged strategy with a canonical intermediate form, where the stub on both sides is generated from a shared `.proto` file.
+It uses a tagged strategy with a canonical intermediate form, where the stub on both sides is generated from a shared `.proto` file.
 This specification uses a simple C-like syntax, as the following example illustrates: